stitchdata/docs/_saas-integrations/saas-integrations.md

   - title: "Suggest an integration"
     anchor: "suggest-an-integration"
     content: |
       Don’t see your integration of choice listed here?
 We’d love to hear from you!
-[Reach out to us](mailto:{{ site.support }}) with your suggestion.
+[Reach out to us] ({{ site.support }}) with your suggestion.

 ---
 {% include misc/data-files.html %}